Boritech-Solutions/PyEarthworm/README.md

 #### PyEW.EWModule:
   * **PyEW.EWModule(def_ring, mod_id, inst_id, hb_time, db):**
   This will initiate a EW Module object with a default ring: def_ring, module id: mod_id, installation id: inst_id, heartbeat interval: hb_time, and debuging set to FALSE (by default).
 This module will initiate a heartbeat thread that will start by default, it will initate a listener by default to stop if EW emitts a stop message.
-These listeners and heartbeats will be sent to the default ring.
+These listeners and heartbeats will be sent to the default ring!
+Any message that is sent from this module will also inherit the module id and inst id that was setup here.

   * **PyEW.EWModule().goodbye():**
   This method will begin the mod shutdown if called from somewhere else.
 It is important to shut down all listener threads before any attempt at shutdown of a program.
 It will print 'Gracefull Shutdown' when ready to end.